 Earlier Monday, Syrian state news agency SANA reported that the army had “restored security and stability to most Qusair neighborhoods” and was “chasing the remnants of the terrorists in the northern district.”
 The agency quoted a military source as saying that army units dismantled a number of explosive devices, planted by terrorists in al-Souk area in the middle of the city.

 The source added that army units are continuing hunting the remnants of terrorists in some hideouts in the northern and southern areas of the city.

 “The Syrian army managed to make a full circle around the city, fighting the opposition fighters.
-The main achievement is to stop the line of supply chain between Lebanon and Syria,” local journalist Abdallah Mawazini told RT.
+The main achievement is to stop the line of supply chain between Lebanon and Syria,” a local journalist, who wished to remain anonymous, told RT.